 is likely 20 years or longer, so you still need to consider whether your investments are positioned to endure throughout your retirement years.
 Talk to your Financial Advisor about your long-term plans as well as short-term goals and cash needs.

 Step Two: Determine Your Asset Allocation

-Your financial plan will help to determine the right risk level given your personal circumstances and goals, helping to identify a target rate of return that you might aim towards
+Your financial plan will help to determine the risk level that best aligns with your personal circumstances and goals, helping to identify a target rate of return that you might aim towards

 Step Three: Evaluate your Principal Protection and Income Choices